bioinf/Gematria/README.md

 ## Installation without a superuser

-If you are on a shared server, and you do not have root access, you can locally install the python and the required extensions as follows:
+if you are working on a shared server, and you do not have root access, you can locally install the python and the required extensions as follows:

 ```bash
 # Python